Unlock Savings: Expert Tips for Negotiating Your Salesforce Renewal

 • Analyze Growth Trends: Examine data for the past several years to discern real growth trends.
 Highlight any discrepancies between these trends and Salesforce's projected growth rates in your discussions.

-• Seasonal Fluctuations: Point out seasonal or cyclical usage patterns that might not require year-round full capacity licensing.
+• Seasonal Fluctuations: Point out seasonal or cyclical usage patterns that might not require year-round full-capacity licensing.
 Use this insight to argue for flexible terms that accommodate peaks and valleys in your demand.

 • Past Overestimations: If previous forecasts from Salesforce were consistently higher than your actual growth, document these instances as concrete evidence.
 This history strengthens your case for more conservative growth projections in your new contract.